DPAC Occupy Dept of Work & Pensions

 refute War on Want’s claims.
 We take all allegations about working

 conditions extremely seriously but it is very important to note that

 Even more important is to note that Phulki is only active in

 Bangladesh, and the specific claims made by War on Want on their web

 site relate to wages and conditions in factories in Indonesia, Sri Lanka

-War on Want are not an organisation that makes claims without the evidence
+War on Want are not an organisation that makes claims without the

-by Adidas have been shown to be very happily allowing
+such as those by Adidas have been shown to be very happily allowing

 their partners to pull the wool over their eyes so long as their profits

 are high.
 Adidas is only one of many doubtful sponsors backed by LOCOG,

 which has also shown itself to be blind to the activities of Dow, Atos,

 The PR statement continued by stating that "The adidas Group is

-fully committed to protecting worker rights and to ensuring fair and safe
+fully committed to protecting worker rights and to ensuring fair and

-they are making - presumably including those of
+discuss the claims they are making - presumably including those of

 workers being paid 34 pence an hour - but had been unable to do so.

-The following day, after another protest against Adidas on the edge of the
+The following day, after another protest against Adidas on the edge of

-the widespread nature of the problems and has failed
+continues to deny the widespread nature of the problems and has failed

 to respond to the organisation’s demands that the firm commits to

 top of page